lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Use TIMEFORMAT 'auto' for ISO-8601; use epoch format options for epoch data.
 - If you need local display, convert at query time with SET TIMEZONE or CONVERT_TIMEZONE rather than storing multiple copies.

-If you want, I can give a full COPY + staging + normalization example for a specific input format.

 ## How do you handle Unicode and special characters in data ingestion safely?
 Short answer: make sure data is UTF‑8, normalize and escape/control problematic bytes before loading, use COPY options that handle bad characters, and validate/monitor loads with STL_LOAD_ERRORS.
 Steps and examples: